Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Yes!
 Yes!
 Windex worked on a pink vomit stain when OxiClean, Shout, Folex, Challenge, Ram, and Scrubbing Bubbles wouldn't touch it.
 So glad I found this.
 Yay!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 How do I remove dog vomit stains from my carpet?

 I have been amazed at how well plain old club soda works to clean up stains left by pets, including vomit.
 Clean up any solids first, then pour a little club soda on the stain.
 Let it set a few seconds, then use a rag (not paper towels) to scrub.
-If you still have a slight stain, repeat, and use some Oxyclean spray, and scrub again.
-Obviously, this works best on new stains.

 I have been using this method for several years.
 Unfortunately, I have some aging animals with health problems and have had to use this method a lot lately.